mooley/hackreactor-clone/README.md

 This clone website is done for study purposes only.
 Any feedback would be greatly appretiated.

+This is the first website I finish that is not part of the freeCodeCamp curriculum.
+I know the code is bad, but the experience gave me good ideas on how to approach the building process of websites in the future.

 # Technologies used

 My objective is to clone the website with pure HTML and CSS when possible.
 So far I've had to add a few lines of JS to get the dropdown menus functionality.